 How many Christmas trees are sold each year?
-35.2 million real and fake trees were purchased in the U.S. in 2010.
+In 2010, in America, 35.2 million real and fake trees were purchased.
 One of the most popular tourist destinations in the state of Michigan is the Bronner's Wonderland store in Frankenmuth.
 This commercial enterprise contains more than 50,000 holiday items and attracts 2 million visitors each year.

 The adoption of December 25 to celebrate the birth of Christ is the most pronounced example of the influence of pagan Sun worship on Christianity's religious calendar.
 The feast that celebrated the Invincible Sun's birthday was carried out on December 25.